 The list could go on but I consider these to be some of the primary attractions in India for photographers.
 The more you visit India the more you’ll learn what else there is, and what you’re drawn to.

 You’ll also learn how to deal with the place.

 To be sure, India can be a little overwhelming at first.
 In fact, on my first trip, I enjoyed very little of my time there.
 But when I persevered and got to know the country on subsequent trips, it really came alive for me.

 That’s not to say it isn’t still tricky at times.
 It can be hot, dusty, noisy and intense, and it can certainly wear you down.

 You will get sick and frustrated at times.

-But honestly, it’s a place I keep going back to, and I’m passionate about its offerings for photographers.
+But honestly, it’s a place I keep going back to, and I’m passionate about photographing India and everything is has to offer photographers.